ccodwg/CovidTimelineCanada/README.md

 The Timeline of COVID-19 in Canada (`CovidTimelineCanada`) is intended to be the definitive source for data regarding the COVID-19 pandemic in Canada.
 In addition to making available the ready-to-use datasets, this repository also acts as a hub for collaboration on expanding and improving the availability and quality of COVID-19 data in Canada.
 This repository is maintained by the [COVID-19 Canada Open Data Working Group](https://opencovid.ca/) and is one component of the **[What Happened?
 COVID-19 in Canada](https://whathappened.coronavirus.icu/)** project.
 Our work has been cited or republished by numerous organizations, researchers, and journalists: see [Citation and terms of use](#citation-and-terms-of-use) for some examples.

 Datasets in this repository are found in the [`data`](https://github.com/ccodwg/CovidTimelineCanada/tree/main/data) directory and are [updated automatically several times per day](#how-these-data-are-updated).
 Map, population and other spatial data are provided in the [`geo`](https://github.com/ccodwg/CovidTimelineCanada/tree/main/geo) directory.
+A [Detailed description of data sources](docs/data_sources/data_sources.md) is also available.

 On April 30, 2022, `CovidTimelineCanada` superseded the original [`Covid19Canada`](https://github.com/ccodwg/Covid19Canada) dataset, which was first made available in March of 2020.
 For those familiar with the original dataset, please see [Transitioning from `Covid19Canada`](docs/transitioning_from_Covid19Canada.md).